athayer0/startup/README.md

 [My Notes](notes.md)

-A web page for returned missionaries that takes in the user's start and end dates of their mission and returns everything in pop culture, news, and the world they missed while gone.
+A web page for returned missionaries that takes in the user's start and end dates of their mission and returns everything that happened in pop culture, the news, and the world as a whole while they were gone.

 ## 🚀 Specification Deliverable